Quickening Cold Meat

 Description

 This ghastly ritual prises open a portal between the mortal realm and the Winter Realm and draws through a large number of incorporeal Winter spirits, sending them out to find and inhabit the corpses of the dead.
-The resultant creature is an undead husk, bound and controlled by the magic of the ritual to serve as a soldier in an upcoming conflict.
-The husks are under the nominal control of the general of the army they are attached to but are not clever enough to follow very complex orders.
-When the enchantment ends, the inhabited corpses simply drop where they stand, like broken marionettes.
+The Winter spirits seek out remains that are intact enough to move and fight.
+This results in an unliving husk, bound by the magic of the ritual to serve as a soldier in an upcoming conflict.

-The ritual is very hard to perform because it takes a great deal of energy to draw the spirits forth; once the gate is torn open a great number of spirits will pour through, bound by the power of Winter to obey and fight for the chosen commander.
+The ritual is very hard to perform because it takes a great deal of energy to draw the spirits forth; once the gate is torn open a host of spirits will pour through, bound by the power of Winter to obey and fight for the chosen commander.
 Attempts to create a lower magnitude version of this ritual have proved frustratingly ineffective.
-It appears that even if the ritualists wish to create only a single undead creature it is impossible to bring the magnitude much below a hundred.
+It appears that even if the ritualists wish to create only a single unliving creature it is impossible to bring the magnitude much below a hundred.
 While the rite binds spirits quite effectively in great numbers, creating the initial conduit to draw forth Winter spirits is very hard indeed.

-In Spring of 378 the Imperial Conclave passed a Declaration of Concord stating that this ritual has been known to contradict the funerary traditions of the deceased.
+In Spring of 378YE the Imperial Conclave passed a Declaration of Concord stating that this ritual has been known to contradict the funerary traditions of the deceased.
 This corrupting of a nation's traditions has led to symptoms manifesting upon the nation's egregore and the revealing of other, darker, entities.
+What that latter clause refers to is not public knowledge, but contributes to the caution with which the ritual is used.

 Common Elements